rahmanonik18/Resume-Abdur-Rahman-Onik/README.md

 development I have done web application development using Zend Framework and website development using Joomla CMS.
 Looking for an opportunity for Graduate Research Assistantship.

+### EDUCATION

+Bachelor of Science in Computer Science and Engineering Ahsanullah University of Science and Technology 04/2011 - 08/2015, 3.378 out of 4

 ### 👩🏼‍💻 Technical Experience
 - **Language:**  Android Java, PHP, C, Python
 - **Framework:** Zend